 Coal Tar Sealant Ban

-Effective July 1, 2015, it is illegal to sell, use or permit the use of coal tar pavement products on property in Prince George's County (review a copy of CB-6-2015 (PDF)).
+Effective July 1, 2015, it is illegal to sell, use or permit the use of coal tar pavement products on property in Prince George's County (CB-6-2015).
 Contractors or property owners that use a coal tar pavement product are subject to a fine of up to $1,000 per day for each violation.

 Coal tar pavement products are a thick black or brown liquid that is a byproduct of the carbonization of coal and is applied to asphalt and concrete surfaces.
 They are used to seal the following: